The Power of Two in Token Systems: Model

 Let $P=(p_i)_{{i \in \mathcal{A}}},Q=(q_i)_{{i \in \mathcal{A}}}$ be full-support probability measures over the set of agents.
 At each time period, nature picks one agent to become a {\it service requester} according to $P$.
 Let $d$ be a positive integer, which we call \textit{service availability density}.
 At each time period, nature picks \textit{available service providers} by selecting $d$ agents according to $Q$ independently and with replacement.
 Thus, at most $d$ agents are available to provide service at each time period.
 We say that agents are \textit{symmetric} if $p_i = q_i = \frac{1}{n}$ for all $i \in \mathcal{A}$.

 We refer the tuple $(n, P, Q, d)$ as the token system.
 We will analyze the behavior of the token system under a natural matching policy called the \textit{minimum token selection rule} \citep[see, e.g.,][]{johnson2014analyzing}.
 This policy, at each time period, selects the available provider with the lowest number of tokens as the {\it service provider} (ties are broken by choosing uniformly at random).
 At each time $t$, if agent $i$ is the service requester and agent $j$ is the service provider, $i$ pays one token to $j$.
-Note that an agent can provide service to herself.\footnote{This assumption is motivated by the kidney exchange setting, where patient-donor pairs from the same hospital can be matched internally in a centralized setting.
+Note that an agent can provide service to herself.\footnote{This technical assumption is useful for the proofs.
+Moreover, it is motivated by the kidney exchange setting, where patient-donor pairs from the same hospital can be matched internally in a centralized setting when hospitals merge their patient-donor pools.
 Our results hold with minor modifications if an agent cannot serve herself.} In this case, $s^{t+1}=s^t$.
 Otherwise, $s^{t+1}_i = s^t_i-1$, $s^{t+1}_j = s^t_j+1$, and $s^{t+1}_k = s^t_k$ for all $k \in \mathcal{A} \backslash \{i,j\}$.
 In either case, we have $\sum_{i \in \mathcal{A}} s_i^t = 0$ for all $t\geq0$.
 The case $d=1$ is the degenerate case, where the system simply selects one service requester and one service provider independently at random.

 \myparagraph{Stability.} Under a token system $(n,P,Q,d)$, the state of amount of tokens $s^t$ evolves according to a Markov chain defined on the state space $\left\{s \in \mathbb{Z}^n\,:\, \sum_{i \in \mathcal{A}} s_i = 0\right\}$.
 Our assumptions that $P$ and $Q$ are full-support probability measures over $\mathcal{A}$ ensure that this Markov chain is irreducible.
 Furthermore, since there is a positive probability that the service requester is the service provider herself at each time period, the Markov chain is aperiodic.